 Clinical Research Scientist (3-4 years)

 Fellows are trained in the concepts and methods of clinical research: epidemiology, biostatistics, study design, and translational research.
 At UCSF, we provide ample opportunity to build a research career under the guidance of a mentor.

-- Advanced Training in Clinical Research
+Formal Training in Clinical Research

 - The Clinical & Translational Institute (CTSI) at UCSF is one of the first 12 academic institutions selected to be part of the National Institutes of Health's national clinical and translational science consortium.
 The CTSI facilitates clinical and translational research and provides infrastructure, services and training to enable research to be conducted more efficiently, effectively and in new ways.
 According to one analysis, UCSF is the #1 “top performing” NIH Clinical and Translational Science Awards (CTSA) institutions in regards to career development, as assessed by the number of new K awards received per year.